-The HBI Investment Trust's investments consist of investments in registered investment companies, common stocks, collective trusts and a stable value fund.
-Investments in registered investment companies and common stocks are valued using quoted market prices.
+The HBI Investment Trust's investments consist of investments in a registered investment company, common stocks, collective trusts and a stable value fund.
+Investments in a registered investment company and common stocks are valued using quoted market prices.
 Collective trusts are valued at fair value of participant units owned by the HBI Investment Trust based on quoted redemption values.